-Our Governors must ensure that a Special Educational Needs Coordinator (SENDCO) is appointed and that they are qualified, i.e., they are a qualified teacher and have the national award for special educational needs and disabilities (NASENDCO).
-If our SENDCO does not have this award on the day, they are appointed then our Governing Body must ensure it is achieved within 3 years of their appointment.
-This also applies to the Head of School and Executive Headteacher if they take on the role of SENDCO.
+Our Governors must ensure that a Special Educational Needs Coordinator (SENCo) is appointed and that they are qualified, i.e. they are a qualified teacher and have the national award for special educational needs and disabilities (NASENCo).
+If our SENCo does not have this award on the day they are appointed then our Governing Body must ensure it is achieved within 3 years of their appointment.
+This also applies to the Headteacher if they take on the role of SENCo.

-- c.3 There should be a member of the governing body or a sub-committee with specific oversight of the school's arrangements for SEN and disability.
-School leaders should regularly review how expertise and resources used to address SEN can be used to build the quality of whole-school provision as part of their approach to school improvement. - c.S7 They should consider their strategic approach to meeting SEN in the context of the total resources available, including any resources targeted at particular groups, such as the pupil premium.
+- 6.3 There should be a member of the governing body or a sub-committee with specific oversight of the school's arrangements for SEN and disability.
+School leaders should regularly review how expertise and resources used to address SEN can be used to build the quality of whole-school provision as part of their approach to school improvement. - 6.97 They should consider their strategic approach to meeting SEN in the context of the total resources available, including any resources targeted at particular groups, such as the pupil premium.

-In our school, this means that a SEN Governor is appointed to work directly with the SENDCO and other members of the senior leadership team and report to the governing body about matters related to SEND.
+In our school, this means that a SEN Governor is appointed to work directly with the SENCo and other members of the senior leadership team and report to the governing body about matters related to SEND.